joshua-smith4/multiagent-particle-envs/README.md

 To train a DNN using Q-learning to solve the scenario please run the following commands:

 `pip install -r requirements.txt`
+`python main.py --keep_training=<0 or 1 (false/true)> --epochs=<num_epochs>`

+The above commands will begin the training process (takes a really long time).
+To view the agents in a rendering of the environment please run the following command.

+`python evaluate.py`

+This will show 10 games for 1000 frames each.

+The saved\_model/latest file contains a saved keras model that I trained for about 24 hours.
+Evaluating on this model is rather boring because the agents learned that the best technique to maximize reward is to stand perfectly still.

+The files and code that I contributed to this project are:
+`dnn/agent.py`
+`dnn/build_model.py`
+`main.py`
+`evaluate.py`
+`requirements.txt`

+Thanks,
+    Josh

 **Status:** Archive (code is provided as-is, no updates expected)